BridgeInternationalAcademies/gocd-build-watcher-plugin/README.md

 - **Pipeline Broken Message**: sent to a user when a specific pipeline is broken (the build fails) by the last commit
 - **Pipeline Still Broken Message**: sent to a user when a specific pipeline was broken and the last commit didn' fix it
 - **Pipeline Fixed Message**: sent to a user when a specific pipeline was broken the last commit fixed it

+## Installation

+To install the plugin you must first clone and build the repository.
+Once built:
+1. Copy \plugin\build\libs\build-watcher-plugin-<version>.jar to \<gocd-installation-folder>\plugins\external

+# Development

+This repository is forked from: https://github.com/gmazzo/gocd-build-watcher-plugin

+Modifications:
+1. Uses gradle 6.8.
+2. Targets GoCD 2.1.2.
+3. Changes regex to extract emails from the git usernme.

+### Building

+To build the repository:
+    `./gradlew assemble`

+To clean and rebuild:
+    `./gradlew clean assemble`

+### Testing

+To execute tests:
+    `./gradlew test`

+### Changing the version

+To modify the package details, modify variables in /plugin/build.grade

+### To Do

+The repository is incomplete:
+- Tests are failing due to a lack of mocking framework.
+- Lacking tests in key areas.
+- Dependencies are out of date.